virtmerlin/doc-bosh-intro/Readme.md

 #### BOSH Overview

-BOSH is an open source tool that enables deployment and lifecycle management of distributed system.
+BOSH is an open source tool that enables deployment and lifecycle management of distributed systems.
 It is the primary method to deploy Cloud Foundry and is contributed to by many key members of the Cloud Foundry Foundation such as Google, Pivotal, & VMware.
-It can support deployment across many different IaaS providers.
+It can support deployments across many different IaaS providers.
 Some of these providers are:

 - VMware vSphere
 - Google Compute Platform